What is Expected Return?

 Therefore, the probable long-term average return for Investment A is 6.5%.

-To illustrate the expected return for an investment portfolio, let’s assume the portfolio is comprised of investments in three assets – X, Y, and Z – and that $2,000 is invested in X, $5,000 invested in Y, and $3,000 is invested in Z. Assume that the expected returns for X, Y, and Z have been calculated and found to be 15%, 10%, and 20%, respectively.
-Based on the respective investments of $2,000, $5,000, and $3,000 in each component asset, then the portfolio’s expected return can be calculated as follows:
+To illustrate the expected return for an investment portfolio, let’s assume the portfolio is comprised of investments in three assets – X, Y, and Z. $2,000 is invested in X, $5,000 invested in Y, and $3,000 is invested in Z. Assume that the expected returns for X, Y, and Z have been calculated and found to be 15%, 10%, and 20%, respectively.
+Based on the respective investments in each component asset, the portfolio’s expected return can be calculated as follows: